relishclam/PandaTraveLog/README.md

 - **User Authentication**: Secure sign-up and login with Supabase, including phone verification via Twilio OTP
 - **Trip Planning**: Create and manage trips with detailed information
-- **AI-Generated Content**: Generate personalized travel recommendations and itineraries using Gemini AI
+- **AI-Generated Content**: Generate personalized travel recommendations and itineraries using OpenRouter AI (powered by GPT-4o)
 - **Geoapify Maps Integration**: Search for locations and view them on interactive maps
 - **Companion Management**: Keep track of who's traveling with you
 - **Emergency Contacts**: Store important contact information for each trip